 Why is it called the 'Shepherd' clock?

-In 1851 at the famous Great Exhibition held in Hyde Park, London, one of the world's first ever 'master-and-slave' clock systems was installed by Charles Shepherd of Leadenhall Street.
+In 1851 at the famous Great Exhibition held in Hyde Park, London, one of the world's first ever electric clock systems was installed by Charles Shepherd of Leadenhall Street.

-It consisted of a central 'master clock' sending regular electrical impulses to a number of connected 'slave' dials.
+It consisted of a central 'motor clock' sending regular electrical impulses to a number of connected 'sympathetic' dials.

 George Airy, the seventh Astronomer Royal, saw the potential advantages of such a system and ordered one to be made for the Royal Observatory in Greenwich.

 The Shepherd system was supplied to Greenwich Observatory the following year and remained the basis of Britain’s time-distribution system for the next 70 years.
-Both the Shepherd Gate Clock and the Shepherd Master Clock are named after their inventor.
+The Shepherd Clock is named after its inventor.